mosesrc/mosesrc/README.md

 - 👋 Hello, my name is Ryan Moses.
 - 👀 I’m interested in software engineering.
 Hoping to make a career-change by Fall 2022.
 - 🌱 I’m currently learning full stack enginnering @NuCamp.
-I know th basics of HTML/CSS/Javascript and Java.
+I know the basics of HTML/CSS/Javascript and Java.
 - 💞️ I’m looking to collaborate on any projects front-end or back-end.
 - 📫 You can reach me through email: ryanchirstophermoses@gmail.com.